Paymvi/raspberry-pi/4_Cloud_Server.md

 ...
 Now it should look like this:
 <img src="./img/pi-nextcloud-3.jpg" alt="nextcloud opening screen" width="800"/>

-Now just check off how many apps you wnat to install and now you are all set!!!
+Now just check off how many apps you want to install and now you are all set!!!